About the Journal

-- Every contribution should be accompanied by a declaration that the article is original and has not been published nor submitted elsewhere for publication.
+- Every contribution submitted to the journal should be accompanied by a declaration that the article is original and has not been published nor submitted elsewhere for publication.

 - Every accepted article will be copy-edited.
 The Editorial Board reserves the right to make necessary revisions to the text in keeping with the journal style sheet and standard.